 Method 2: Calling the Phone Number on the Back of the Card

 Every Joker prepaid Visa has a toll-free number printed on the back of the card.
-If you're somewhere without internet access โ or you're just the kind of person who prefers calling โ this works fine.
+If you're somewhere without internet access — or you're just the kind of person who prefers calling — this works fine.
 It's an automated system, not a human, so don't expect a conversation.

 What it actually sounds like: you call, and an automated IVR (interactive voice response) system picks up.
 It'll greet you briefly, then ask you to enter your card number using your phone keypad.
 You punch in all 16 digits.
 Then it typically asks for your CVV or sometimes just your card number depending on the version of the system.
-After that, it reads your balance back to you in a computerized voice โ something like "Your current balance is twenty-three dollars and forty-seven cents."
+After that, it reads your balance back to you in a computerized voice — something like "Your current balance is twenty-three dollars and forty-seven cents."

 The whole thing takes maybe 90 seconds if you have your card handy.
 I actually tried this a while back just to see how it worked, and honestly it's fine.
 Not exciting, but it works.
 The automated voice is clear enough.
-My only complaint is that if you miskey a digit, you have to start over โ so have the card in front of you before you dial.
+My only complaint is that if you miskey a digit, you have to start over — so have the card in front of you before you dial.

-One practical note: some people find automated phone systems annoying, and I get that.
+Some people find automated phone systems annoying, and I get that.
 But it's free, it's accurate, and if your Wi-Fi is down or you're calling from a landline at a relative's place over the holidays (very Canadian scenario, very real), it's a solid backup.

 Method 3: ATM Balance Inquiry (Please Don't Bother)